Initially, people questioned, “Why environmental films?” but Stone felt confident these critical films would find an audience.

 Flo Stone, Founder and President of the Environmental Film Festival in the Nation’s Capital, remembers when this anticipated yearly event was just an idea.
 “We were the first environmental film festival,” she recalls.
-This year’s festival, held March 12-24, will be the twenty-first.
+This year’s festival, held March 18-30, will be the twenty-second.

 Initially, people questioned, “Why environmental films?” but Stone, who had previously run the Margaret Mead Festival in New York, felt confident these critical films would find an audience.
 Stone recognized DC - “with its libraries, universities, museums and environmental organizations” - as the perfect hub to draw people together, those passionate about the environment, those passionate about film, and those curious (and potentially passionate) about both.
 With the help of filmmakers, environmentalists, scientists, and an initial grant from the Golden Rule Foundation, Stone’s vision has manifested in a vital, mostly free event that encourages environmental education, local and international alliances, and action beyond screen time.

 Peter O’Brien, EFF’s Executive Director reports, “Our films are high-quality and diverse--some hard-hitting exposés, Others great because of [how] they depict a beautiful environment.
 We also have narrative features, animation, children’s, urban, and experimental films.”

 Stone adds, “We draw people in in diverse ways.”